arm-university/Optimizing-Generative-AI-on-Arm-Processors/README.md

 ## What You'll Learn

-You will learn how to optimize AI inference using Arm-specific techniques such as SIMD (SVE, Neon) and low-bit quantization.
+You will learn how to optimize AI inference using Arm-specific techniques such as SIMD (SVE, NEON) and low-bit quantization.
 The course covers practical strategies for running generative AI efficiently on mobile, Edge, and Cloud-based Arm platforms.
-You will also explore the trade-offs between cloud and edge deployment, gaining both theoretical knowledge and hands-on skills.
+You will also explore the trade-offs between Cloud and Edge deployment, gaining both theoretical knowledge and hands-on skills.

 By the end of this course, you will have a strong foundation in deploying high-performance AI models on Arm hardware.